 OLS 484 – Leadership Strategies for Quality and Productivity

 E. Organizational Management, Behavior and Human Resources (OBHR)

 ENTR 200 – Introduction to Entrepreneurship and Innovation

 ENTR 310 – Marketing and Management for New Ventures

 - Mathematics and Science Requirement (6 credit hours): MA 223 and MA 224.

 - Free Elective (3 credit hours): Any non-remedial course from AUM, see course catalogue.

-- General Education Requirements (18 credit hours): Students must satisfy the requirements of the General Education as per the following conditions:
+- General Education Requirement (18 credit hours): Students must satisfy the requirements of the General Education as per the following conditions:

 - Courses must be drawn from the following General Education areas at AUM: Speech and Communication, English Language and Literature, History, Fine Arts, Physical Education, Self-Development and Life Style, Culinary Arts, Ethics, Social Sciences, Psychological Sciences, Natural Sciences, Child Development and Family Studies, Economics and Philosophy (please refer to Course Catalogue, General Education section).

-- Courses that are already required under categories other than General Education requirement:
+- Courses that are already required under category other than General Education requirement:

 - do not count towards the 2-course limit in General Education requirement.